joeyjyyang/library-of-fundamentals/README.md

 	- Ultimately, this constraint enables the algorithm to act in a greedy manner by always selecting the next most promising node.

 ##### Dijkstra's Algorithm Overview
-- A dist Array, a minimum Priority Queue, and a visited Array are typically used.
+- A dist Array, a Min  Priority Queue (implemented as a Min Binary Heap in the lazy approach, or as an Min Indexed D-ary Heap in the eager approach), and a visited Array are typically used.
 	- A dist Array, where the distance to every node (from the starting node) is positive infinity.
 At the starting node's index, mark the distance as 0.
-	- Maintain a minimum Priority Queue (implemented as a Min Binary Heap in the lazy approach) of key-value pairs (node index, distance) to indicate which node to visit next, based on sorted min value of distance from the starting node.
+	- Maintain a Min Priority Queue  of key-value pairs (node index, distance) to indicate which node to visit next, based on sorted min value of distance from the starting node.
 	- The visited Array will also be updated in parallel to mark already visited nodes prevent them from being revisited as neighbouring nodes to the current node.
 1. Initially, insert (s, 0) into the Priority Queue, and loop while the Priority Queue is not empty, keep pulling out the next most promising pair (node index, distance) pair.
 	- Node s will be visited first, since it has the best distance in the Priority Queue, and is also the only node in the Priority Queue initially.